Silicone Hydrogel Contact Lenses

 If you accidentally sleep in your lenses, remove them when you wake up and give your eyes a break.
 Call your eye doctor if you notice pain, redness, light sensitivity, discharge, or blurry vision.

-How Do Silicone Hydrogel And Hydrogel Lenses Compare?
+How Do Silicone Hydrogel and Hydrogel Lenses Compare?

 Silicone hydrogel and traditional hydrogel contacts are both soft lenses, but the materials behave differently.
 Your eye doctor can help compare them based on comfort, oxygen flow, lens feel, and your wearing schedule.